andrewferlitsch/Gap/docs/quick-start-guide.md

     { 'word': '2017-01-02',  tag: Vocabulary.DOB },
     ]

-If date is set to True without date of birth set to True, date of births will be removed while other dates will be preserved.
+If `dat`e is set to `True` without `dob` (date of birth) set to `True`, date of births will be removed while other dates will be preserved.

 ### 3.12 Social Security Number

-When the keyword parameter ssn is True, USA Social Security numbers are preserved; otherwise they are removed.
+When the keyword parameter `ssn` is `True`, USA Social Security numbers are preserved; otherwise they are removed.
 Social Security numbers are detected from the prefix presence of text sequences indicating a Social Security number will follow, such as SSN, Soc.
 Sec., Social Security, etc. Social Security numbers are converted to their single 9 digit value and the tag value is set to `Vocabulary.SSN`.

 ```python
 # keep/replace dates